dnanexus-archive/parliament2/README.md

 Parliament2 is available as an app on DNAnexus at https://platform.dnanexus.com/app/parliament2 (note: a DNAnexus account is required to access this link; you can create one at https://platform.dnanexus.com/login).
 The documentation for the app is included both on the DNAnexus platform and in the `dx_app_code` directory of this repository.
 A DNAnexus account is required to access the platform.

 To run Parliament2 on DNAnexus, your input BAM file must be already on the DNAnexus platform.
-To run Parliament2 using the graphic interface, simply click the "Run" button from the app page and select your inputs.
-To run Parliament2 using the command-line interface, run the command `dx run parliament2 -h` and follow the guide generated.
+To run Parliament2 using the DNAnexus platform web interface, click the "Run" button from the app page and select your inputs.
+To run Parliament2 using the command-line interface, run the command `dx run parliament2` and follow the guide generated.
 For more information on running executables on DNAnexus, see the [guide to running apps and applets](https://documentation.dnanexus.com/user/running-apps-and-workflows/running-apps-and-applets).

 General information on using DNAnexus can be found in the [official documentation](https://documentation.dnanexus.com).